MicrosoftDocs/SupportArticles-docs/Teams/phone-system/direct-routing/issues-with-outbound-calls.md

 This article discusses potential causes of these issues, and provides resolutions that you can try.

-## Issue 1: Incorrect caller ID displayed to the recipient
+## Incorrect caller ID displayed to the recipient

-When you use Direct Routing, the caller ID information that is delivered to the call recipient is pulled from the `From` and `P-Asserted-Identity` headers in the Session Initiation Protocol (SIP) Invite message.
+When you use Direct Routing, the caller ID information that is delivered to the call recipient is listed in the `From` and `P-Asserted-Identity` headers in the Session Initiation Protocol (SIP) options message.

 The `From` header contains any of the following items:

 - The phone number that's assigned to the caller who is initiating the call.
+  If the caller's phone number has to be hidden from the call recipient, it's replaced with "anonymous".
 - A service number that is assigned to the caller by using the `CsCallingLineIdentity` cmdlet.
 - The phone number of the original caller if the call was forwarded.
-- An `anonymous@anonymous.invalid` message that indicates that the caller's number should be hidden from the call recipient.

 The `P-Asserted-Identity` header contains the phone number of the user who is billed for the call.
-If `Privacy:id` is set, this indicates that the information in the header must be hidden from the call recipient.
+If `Privacy:id` is set, this indicates that the information in the header has to be hidden from the call recipient.

 ### Cause